dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 The fourth step is to narrow the possibilities by using physical knowledge.

 With only one independent dimensionless group, the space of possibilities is already narrow.
 The only freedom is the dimensionless prefactor hidden in the single approximation sign ∼; it turns out to be 1/2.
-In Section 5.4.3, the scaling ℰ ∝ 𝐸2 will help us explain the surprising behavior of the electric field produced by an accelerating charge—and thereby explain why stars are visible and radios work.
+In Section 5.4.3, the scaling ℰ ∝ 𝐸2 will help us explain the surprising behavior of the electric field produced by an accelerating charge — and thereby explain why stars are visible and radios work.

 Problem 5.30